shashank-scikiq/shashank-scikiq/README.md

 - 👋 Hi, I’m Shashank Raj
 - 👀 I’m interested in all things Python, Data, Business Intelligence and automation.
 - 🌱 I’m currently learning Golang, creating CLI tools.
-- 😄 Pronouns: Same that you learned in the Elementary classes.
 - ⚡ Fun fact: ...

 <!---